membraneframework/membrane_tutorials/videoroom/5_ImplementingClientsApplication.md

     this.updateParticipantsList();
  },
  ```
- Once we have successfully joined the room, we add each of the tracks from our `this.localStream` (do you remember that we have audio and video track?) to MembraneWebRTC object (we are also passing the reference to the whole local stream).
+ Once we have successfully joined the room, we make `MembraneWebRTC` object aware of our `this.localStream` tracks (do you remember that we have audio and video track?).
- Later on, we are adding video element () per each of the peers (we want to see a video from each of the peers in our room, don't we?).
+ Later on, we are adding a video element for each of the peers (we want to see a video from each of the peers in our room, don't we?).
- The last thing we do is invoking the method which will update participants list (we want to have the list of all the participants in our room be nicely displayed) - let's wrap this functionality into another method:
+ The last thing we do is invoking the method which will update participants list (we want to have the list of all the participants in our room to be nicely displayed) - let's wrap this functionality into another method:
  ```ts
  private updateParticipantsList = (): void => {
     const participantsNames = this.peers.map((p) => p.metadata.displayName);